Oklahoma City University

-Oklahoma City University (OCU) is a private university historically affiliated with the United Methodist Church and located in Oklahoma City, Oklahoma, United States.
+Oklahoma City University (OCU) is a private university with historic and ongoing affiliations to the United Methodist Church and located in Oklahoma City, Oklahoma, United States.

 The university offers undergraduate bachelor's degrees, graduate master's degrees and doctoral degrees, and is organized into eight colleges and schools and one Methodist seminary.
 More than 70 undergraduate majors are offered, as well as 20 graduate degrees, including a JD, MBA, and PhD in Nursing.
 An Adult Studies Program for working adults offers a Bachelor of Science or Bachelor of Arts degree.
 The university has approximately 3,000 students, including 1,200 graduate students.
 The official school and athletic colors are blue and white.